pombredanne/eris-contracts.js/README.md

 ## Web3 licence

 This library is built on [web3.js](https://github.com/ethereum/web3.js).
-Here is the licence used at the time of pulling in the code (2015-06-21):
+Here is the web3.js licence:

 ```
 web3.js is free software: you can redistribute it and/or modify